openxc/openxc-message-format/README.md

 **Response**

-If the bus and mode in the request were recognized, the `status` field in the response will be `true`.
+If the bus in the request was valid and the passthrough mode was changed, the `status` field in the response will be `true`.
 If `false`, the passthrough mode was not changed.

     { "command_response": "passthrough", "status": true}

+#### Acceptance Filter Bypass

+The `af_bypass` command controls whether the CAN message acceptance filter is bypassed for each CAN controller.
+By default, hardware acceptance filter (AF) is enabled in the VI - only previously defined CAN message IDs will be received.
+Send this command with `bypass: true` to force the filters to bypassed.

+If `passthrough` mode is also enabled, when the AF is bypassed, the output will include all CAN messages received.

+**Request**

+    { "command": "af_bypass",
+      "bus": 1,
+      "bypass": true
+    }

+**Response**

+If the bus in the request was valid and the AF mode was changed, the `status` field in the response will be `true`.
+If `false`, the passthrough mode was not changed.

+    { "command_response": "af_bypass", "status": true}

 ### Trace File Format